BD0518/Pulse-Trims/README.md

 - 30+ adjustable parameters per style
 - Create, edit, copy, import/export custom styles

-## Setup

-For setup instructions, please see the [Fabric Documentation page](https://docs.fabricmc.net/develop/getting-started/creating-a-project#setting-up) related to the IDE that you are using.

 ## License

 This project uses a dual-license model: